DHTMLX/docs-suite/docs/grid/usage_history.md

 });
 ~~~

-The `history` property can also be set as an *object* to enable the module and provide additional configuration options.
+The `history` property can also be set as an *object* to enable the module and specify additional configuration options.
-Learn about configuration possibilities of the `History` module in the [Configuration](grid/configuration.md#history-of-grid-actions) guide.
+Learn how to configure the `History` module in the [Configuration](grid/configuration.md#history-of-grid-actions) guide.

 **Related sample:** [Grid.
 History.
 Configuration](https://snippet.dhtmlx.com/vznpyeit)

 ## Enabling/disabling History module

-You can activate the history module via the [`enable()`](grid/api/history/enable_method.md) method of the `history` object.
-The following example shows how the module is enabled after deactivation on initialization:
+You can activate the `History` module with the [`enable()`](grid/api/history/enable_method.md) method of the `history` object.
+The following example shows how to enable the module after it was disabled on initialization:

 ~~~jsx
 const grid = new dhx.Grid("grid_container", {